openstack-archive/fuel-ccp/doc/source/design/clusters_on_k8s.rst

 using mirroring in RabbitMQ actually reduces the availability of queues by dropping performance by about 2 times in `performance tests <http://docs.openstack.org/developer/performance-docs/test_results/mq/rabbitmq/index.html>`__.

-See below for the list of issues identified in the RabbitMQ mirroring implementation.
-[6-13]
+Also there were observed significant amount bugs in mirroring implementation that in the end had lead to unnecessary node restarts.
+See below for the partial list of such bugs.
+[6-13] RabbitMQ 3.6.6 is a lot more stable in that respect, but we cannot be sure that all those issues were rooted out.

 There are two main types of messages in OpenStack: